chaoskagami/ftpde/README.md

 Features
 --------
 - Appears to work well with a variety of clients, including wget, curl, and gftp.
-- Also compiles for Linux, with additional extensions to allow use in a more serious and secure manner as an actual ftp server for desktop.
+- Also compiles for most POSIX systems, with additional extensions to allow use in a more serious and secure manner as an actual ftp server for desktop.
+This has been mostly tested on linux, but even mingw might work.
 - Supports multiple simultaneous clients.
 The 3DS itself only appears to support enough sockets to perform 4-5 simultaneous data transfers, so it will help if you limit your FTP client to this many parallel requests.
 - *Your own* cutting-edge graphics on 3DS.
 Defaults are non-flashy, but hey, you can get fancy.